Did you know that 46% of people can’t sit through a presentation without losing focus?

 17. Use More Than One Font Weight On Your Presentation Cover Slide

-Just like you would never use one font on an infographic, you should never use just one font on your presentation.
+Just like you would never use one font on an infographic, you should never use just one font on your presentation (for more tips, read our guide on how to choose fonts).
 In this presentation example from HubSpot, they use a bunch of different font weights to add emphasis to key words and ideas.

 As you can see, they use a bold font on the presentation cover to bring attention to Steve Jobs name.
 This makes it easy for the audience to know what your presentation is going to be about from the beginning as well.